-A 27 year old female patient was a booked admission to day surgery for a cholecystectomy.
+A 27 year old female patient was a booked admission to day-surgery for a cholecystectomy.
 She had no comorbid conditions.
-Following the surgery, she fell of the bed in the ward, hitting her head on the floor.
+Following the surgery, she fell off the bed in the ward, hitting her head on the floor.
 A computed tomography (CT) scan showed a subdural haematoma.
-The patient was transferred to the tertiary hospital for further treatment and surgery.
+The patient remained in hospital for further treatment and surgery.

-Table 14 breaks down the complexity and adjustment calculations for case one.
+Table 15 breaks down the complexity and adjustment calculations for case one.